kyma-project/test-infra/docs/how-to/ado/how-to_integrate-githubcom-azurepipeline.md

 10. Provide the required data on create connection pane, then click Save button

     - WebHook name
-    - Secret (I usually generates a 64 character long string with lowercase, uppercase and numbers)
+    - Secret (For instance generates a 64 character long string with lowercase, uppercase and numbers)
     - Service connection name
     - Check **Grant access permission to all pipelines** under Security